 - University of Missouri – Columbia, the US

 - University of California, Davis, the US

 - Royal Veterinary College, University of London, the UK

 - University of Copenhagen (Denmark)

-Check out the full Veterinary Medicine ranking made by TopUniversities.
+Check out the full Veterinary Medicine ranking created by TopUniversities.

 If you are among the people who have always wanted to be veterinarians ever since they were kids, a Veterinary degree is the right choice for you.
 Follow your dream career path and don’t be afraid to always learn something new and make your living by taking care of animals!